 - Venture Capital

 Venture capitalists invest in a project for a non-executive position on the board.
-They provide capital in exchange of an equity share or a position at a strategic level.
-Once the value of shares increase, they may sell those for a profit.
+They provide capital in exchange for an equity share or a position at a strategic level.
+Once the value of shares increases, they may sell those for a profit.

 - Loan for Business

-Apart from secured lending, a company can choose unsecured business loan that comes for a fixed tenure with a repayment plan.
-The cost of loan is determined by estimating the returns from the project.
-The interest payment is tax deductible in some cases.
+Apart from secured lending, a company can choose the unsecured business loan that comes for a fixed tenure with a repayment plan.
+The cost of the loan is determined by estimating the returns from the project.
+The interest payment is tax-deductible in some cases.
 An agreement is made between the financial institution and the borrower for a specific loan amount and tenure.

 - Share Capital

-The shareholders get profits from dividend.
-This share of profit is derived from ordinary shares (owned by business owners who can share profits of an organization from dividends) or preference shares (does not belong to company owners but a third-party).
+The shareholders get profits from dividends.
+This share of profit is derived from ordinary shares (owned by business owners who can share profits of an organization from dividends) or preference shares (does not belong to company owners but a third party).
 Capital gain is expected from selling the shares in future.
 It is the company shareholders who raise the Share Capital.